Updated: July 14, 2023 |

 2. Estimate the cost drivers necessary for activities

-An activity-based analysis looks at each step in this example to identify every cost associated with production, including materials, equipment, labor hours, and utilities.
+An activity-based analysis looks at each step in this example to identify every cost driver associated with production, including materials, equipment, labor hours, and utilities.

 In our manufacturing example, the product requires: